 Alongside the downward trends there are also countertrends.
 With the superabundance of books, including many formerly considered as scarce, there has been a noticeable shift in the antiquarian market toward paper items and ephemera.
 This kind of material has become an important part of our stock.
 After a hiatus we returned in 2017 to the Greenwich Village Book Fair, now prospering under professional management.
-In addition, we have exhibited for the past two years at the Brooklyn Antiquarian Fair, which has gotten stronger with each passing year and includes dealers from abroad as well as many major US firms.
+In addition, we have just exhibited for the third year in a row at the Brooklyn Antiquarian Fair, which has gotten stronger with each passing year and includes dealers from abroad as well as many major US firms.
 An extra benefit is the lively neighborhood of Greenpoint with its authentic Polish restaurants and bakeries, and trendy Williamsburg next door.
 (For a schedule, see www.bookandpaperfairs.com.)
 We now find that things have come full circle and US-based fairs offer the best opportunity to extend our presence.
 We visited London in 2018 for the exciting June book fair season and that remains an enticing possibility.

 In 2017 a visit to Mexico left us with a great admiration for the country (and a few books, of course), which we hope will be made concrete in a special list related to Mexicana and further explorations.
 We acquired a few years ago a large collection of books relating to Persia and Persian literature, including many in Farsi.
 It has been slow going to catalog them adequately.
 A list is in preparation which, with additional materials from other sources, will also cover besides Persia other countries of predominantly Islamic culture.
 We thought the march of time had ended our encounters with German exile libraries, but to our surprise we were not done, and in late 2018 we had the opportunity of purchasing a number of books with an exceptional provenance.
 Further lists concentrating on interesting ephemera are planned.
 See Catalogues on this website for further information.